 “We’ll be able to sit down across from each other and hammer something out,” he said.

-Eldridge, who stepped down following the Tuesday meeting after two decades on the commission, voted for the condominiums along with Wes Steffen and Sandi Schreiber.
-Kyle Hannon voted against the proposal and John Horvath abstained from voting.
+Eldridge, who stepped down following the Tuesday meeting after two decades on the commission, voted for the condominiums along with John Horvath, Wes Steffen and Sandi Schreiber, while Kyle Hannon voted against the proposal, according to the minutes of the meeting.

 “It basically came down to the fact that I thought that, because it was in a residential neighborhood, it should stay residential,” Eldridge said.